ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-07-31-alpha-summary.md

 Examples of how user research informed the design

-#### Court administrators need to find ‘cases of interest’ on a case list quickly
+#### Court administrators need to find 'cases of interest' on a case list quickly
 A case list needs to be easily scanned and information that would make a case relevant to probation should be clearly displayed.

 We supplemented the case list with information about a defendant's probation status and when they were most recently supervised by probation as research had found that a defendant who had recently completed an order would still be of interest.

-We also removed information from the case list that was unhelpful in triaging cases of interest such as the ‘block’ descriptors that accompany the current court listings.
+We also removed information from the case list that was unhelpful in triaging cases of interest such as the 'block' descriptors that accompany the current court listings.

 #### Court duty officers need to advise a court about a person known to probation
 This presented a design challenge in how we might display a large amount of information in a way that is easily consumable for a user so that they can relay it to the court.